ZrW00/StaR/README.md

 ## 🚀 News

+- 2025.9.18 We release the state control benchmark in our paper.
 - 2025.9.17 We release the preprocess and evaluation code of our paper.
 - 2025.9.17 We release the video demo of our paper.